unclereeemus/ytmp/README.md

   -m [c] [r] [# #,# ... <dest>]
   		batch move/copy (with c arg)/remove (with r arg)

-		if entry numbers are passed as args - move/copy all entries to the position of the last arg except when 'r' is passed in which case just remove the args accepts the same kind of args as 'm'
+		- if entry numbers are passed as args - move/copy all entries to the position of the last arg except when 'r' is passed in which case just remove the args accepts the same kind of args as 'm'

-		if no args are passed - make selections in an fzf window that will pop up then move/copy those selections to after the selection made in a new fzf window that will pop up except when 'r' is passed in which case just remove the selections
+		- if no args are passed - make selections in an fzf window that will pop up then move/copy those selections to after the selection made in a new fzf window that will pop up except when 'r' is passed in which case just remove the selections

 		* fzf bindings: tab: toggle selection; shift-tab: deselect-all; ctrl-j:jump

 		* entries are moved in the order they are selected or the order of the args sent

-		* if the first number in a range is greater than the second then move range bottom up so the order is reversed.
+		* if the first number in a range is greater than the second then move range bottom up so the order is reversed. ex: ytmp -m 10,5 3 => 3,10,9,8...

   -c ...	alternative to -m c
   -R ...	alternative to -m r